Atypical: Background, production, and release

 The coming-of-age series, originally known as Antarctica, was created and written by Robia Rashid, who previously worked on How I Met Your Mother and The Goldbergs as a producer.
-For a more accurate portrayal, she consulted with Michelle Dean, a California State University professor who worked at UCLA's Center for Autism Research and Treatment.
+For a more accurate portrayal, she consulted with Michelle Dean, a professor who worked at UCLA's Center for Autism Research and Treatment.
 Gilchrist said in an interview for Vulture, "[Rashid] wrote the script.
 We talked a ton and I did research and I watched movies and I read books".
 The supporting character Christopher is played by Anthony Jacques, who is autistic.

 Season 1 was released on August 11, 2017, and consisted of eight episodes.
 On September 13, 2017, Atypical was renewed for a ten-episode second season.
 David Finch, who is autistic, joined the writing team.
-Eight autistic actors from The Miracle Project have supporting roles in the second season as members of a peer support group which Sam joins, and other autistic actors play neurotypical characters.
+Eight autistic actors from The Miracle Project have supporting roles in the second season as members of a peer support group which Sam joins, and other autistic actors play non-autistic characters.
 Executive producer Mary Rohlich also said the show was "bringing in more female directors and female diversity": seven of the ten episodes were directed by women and half of the writing team were female.

 The second season was released on September 7, 2018, and consisted of 10 episodes.
 On October 24, 2018, Atypical was renewed for a third season of 10 episodes.
 In May 2019, it was announced Eric McCormack and Sara Gilbert would appear in the third season.
 The third season was released on November 1, 2019, and consisted of 10 episodes.
 On February 24, 2020, Atypical was renewed for its fourth and last season.
 The season consisted of ten episodes and premiered on July 9, 2021.